All Episodes

 You just can't.

-Look, Dingy, uh, get in gear here, pal.
+Look, Dingy, get in gear here, pal.

 That's what Dingy Harry's up to.

-Now, as to Andre, I finally I went back and I was reading the transcript of his call.
+Now, as to Andre, I finally, I went back and I was reading the transcript of his call.

-What could he possibly be talking about that we might have talked about today that he didn't say?
+Okay, what could he possibly be talking about that we might have talked about today that he didn't say?

 I'm trying to relate it, trying to understand it.